 “Jesuit math: 1/2 truth + 1/2 truth = The Whole Truth.” —William Garner

-The following chapter is from my upcoming book, ROMANIC DEPRESSION: How the Deadlight of the Black Pope and the Jesuit Militia Distort the History of The United States of America.
+The following chapter is from my book, ROMANIC DEPRESSION: How the Deadlight of the Black Pope and the Jesuit Militia Distort the History of The United States of AmericaI, available on Amazon.

 In the early 17th century, the Old World of Europe was becoming stale and unproductive, her workers and toilers growing uneasy with continued monarchical rule that favored the ruling elite and did little if anything useful for the working class and poor, which were more difficult to manipulate and control.